2 0 Bar To Psi

 • Temperature: Temperature changes can affect the pressure of gases and liquids.
 This needs to be accounted for in accurate measurements, especially in high-temperature applications.

 • Altitude: Atmospheric pressure decreases with altitude.
-This affects readings taken at higher elevations and needs to be calibrated for.
+This affects readings taken at higher elevations and needs to be calibrated for And that's really what it comes down to..

 • Fluid Properties: The density and viscosity of the fluid being measured will impact pressure readings.